DucarrougeR/UCD-Research-Practicum-WiFi-Occupancy-Platform/README.md

 ### Installation

-Ouranos requires:
+WiSpy requires:
 - Node JS
 - Python3
  be installed.

 On Linux, some packages (such as Pandas and Sci-kit learn) may need to installed through apt-get.

-To install Ouranos:
+To install WiSpy:
 ```sh
 $ git clone https://github.com/lukekearney/research-practicum
 ```